 Isaacs & Isaacs trucking accident attorneys have been representing victims of truck accidents for decades.
 Truck accidents caused by brake failure or similar maintenance issues require an experienced attorney who knows the law.
-We win or settle 99% of cases and have won over $900 million for our clients.
+We win or settle 99% of cases and have won over $1 billion for our clients in KY, IN and OH.
 Contact us now and let’s begin your claim.

 Causes of brake failure include: